In the main menu, click Inventory > Deals.

 You don’t need to send the deal tag to the publisher for verification.

-In the Inventory > Deals view, the Pacing & Budget column will show how the deal is pacing to the specified flight date and impression goal.
+In the Inventory > Deals view, the Pacing & Budget column shows how the deal is pacing to the specified flight date and impression goal.

 If delivery is under- or over-pacing, contact your publisher to adjust how much volume it is sending through the deal.